dykesb/dykesb-src/content/courses/sta518/index.md

 In this course, we will:

+- Import, manage, and clean data.
-- Identify appropriate visualizations and numerical summaries of one-variable, two-variable, and multivariable data.
+- Create graphical displays and numerical summaries of data for exploratory analysis and presentations.
-- Create data visualizations using statistical software.
-- Explain the importance of random sampling and random assignment in a data collection plan.
-- Describe how numerical summaries change from sample to sample.
-- Estimate the value of an unknown population numerical summary from sample data.
-- Apply hypothesis testing procedures to infer about relationships and group differences in the population.
-- Assess the impact that lurking variables may have on the apparent relationship between variables.
+- Write R programs for simulations from probability models and randomization-based experiments.
+- Use source documentation and other resources to troubleshoot and extend R programs.
+- Write clear, efficient, and well-documented R programs.

 ## Technology